Small Business Financing 1-2-3

 It may not be easy to get a loan with your local bank, especially if you have bad credit.
 However, if you

-need financing to start your business or grow it bigger, there are lenders out there willing to help you with
+need money to start a business or grow it bigger, there are lenders out there willing to help you

 Alternative Lenders with Low-Interest Loans:

 Whether you need money to purchase equipment, pay down debt, fund new projects or something else, America

 One is a great resource for small and home-based business loans and financing.